dsbbl/recommendify/README.md

 # 🎧 Recommendify

-An engineer-level React app that generates **Spotify music recommendations** based on a song you love.
-Built with **React + TypeScript**, Spotify Web API, and a sleek UI — perfect for exploring music tailored to your taste.
+An engineer thesis React app that generates **Spotify music recommendations** based on a song you love.
+Built with **React + TypeScript**, Spotify Web API — perfect for exploring music tailored to your taste.

 ## 🌟 Features